Image Fusion

 Output Format

 Sets the storage type for the result image.
-Options include Not Set, Tiff/GeoTIFF, Erdas Image, and PCIDSK.
+Provides four options: Undefined, Tiff/GeoTIFF, Erdas Image, and PCIDSK.
 The default is Tiff/GeoTIFF.
-Selecting Not Set means using the original storage type of the image for output.
+Selecting Undefined means outputting using the image's original storage type.

-If executing a production workflow, use the Output Format parameter in Set Image Path or Add Orthophoto, and this field is not editable here.
+If executing a production workflow, uses the Output Format parameter from Set the Image Path or Add Orthophoto, and this field is not editable.

 FileType